anandj123/gcptest/gmail-dataflow/README.md

 2. [Create a Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)

-3. On Google Cloud Platform console go to [API & Services - > Credentials].
+3. On Google Cloud Platform console go to `API & Services - > Credentials`.
 Here you should see the service account that you created.
-Select your service account and [Add Key].
-Select "JSON" for your private key download and it will download the JSON private key file to your local computer.
+Select your service account and `Add Key`.
+Select `JSON` for your private key download and it will download the JSON private key file to your local computer.
 This is needed for setting up both the dataflow job and app-script job.

 4. Follow the [private key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) creation and management documentation for best practices.

-5. On the service account page click [Domain Wide Delegation] button and select [Enable G Suite Domain-wide Delegation] radio button to enable domain wide delegation for the service account.
+5. On the service account page click `Domain Wide Delegation` button and select `Enable G Suite Domain-wide Delegation` radio button to enable domain wide delegation for the service account.
 This will create OAuth2 client id for the service account that will be given Domain-wide delegation privilege.

 6. Go back to Credentials screen and you should see the newly created Oauth2 Client id.
 Save `Client ID` value for setting up Domain-wide delegation in a later section.

-7. From the main menu select [IAM & admin - > IAM].
-On the service account you just created use the [Edit Member] pencil icon to add the following roles.
+7. From the main menu select `IAM & admin - > IAM`.
+On the service account you just created use the `Edit Member` pencil icon to add the following roles.

     1. Service Account Token Creator